code-42/CS50/pset2/initials/more/README.md

-# This is CS50 - Week 2
+# This is CS50 - Week 2 - Initials/more

 Disclaimer: unashamedly converted to README.md from https://docs.cs50.net/problems/initials/more/initials.html

-# Initials

 ## [tl;dr](#tl-dr)